mnk400/mnk400.github.io/MIGRATION.md

 ### CSS link tag in dev vs production
 In dev, Vite injects CSS via `<script type="module" src=".../main.scss">`.
 In prod, Astro emits a real `<link rel="stylesheet">`.
 Don't be alarmed by the missing `<link>` in dev `curl` output.

+### Canonical / OG / schema URLs derive from `Astro.site`
+`src/data/site.ts` no longer carries a `url:` field. `Default.astro` and `StructuredData.astro` read `Astro.site!.origin` instead, which respects `astro.config.mjs`'s `site` (set to `https://astro.manik.cc` by default, overridable via `SITE_URL` env var).
+This is how the staging deployment doesn't claim to be the production Jekyll site to crawlers and social previews.
+Set `SITE_URL=https://manik.cc` in the Cloudflare prod build env at cutover.

 ### Existing `assets/` is symlinked into `public/`
 This is the cheapest way to keep `/assets/*` URLs working while we migrate.
 As individual JS files move (Bucket 1 or Bucket 3), delete them from `assets/` and add to `public/assets/` directly if needed.
 Astro/Vite follows the symlink.